• Ceylon Tea

 Ceylon Cinnamon as Spice

-Cinnamon was one of the first traded spices of the ancient world.
+About Cinnamon Cinnamon was one of the first traded spices of the ancient world.
 Cinnamon was a popular spice in the ancient Arab world and Arab traders have paved the way for Cinnamon to travel a long distance through the spice route to the Europen market.
 Cinnamon has motivated many historical voyages leading to discovery of New World by Christopher Columbus and Vasco De Gamma to Sri Lanka & South India.
+Ceylon Cinnamon (Cinamomum...

 Thursday, April 12, 2018